Cray-HPE/docs-csm/operations/rack_resiliency/Zones.md

 To map MPFD to Kubernetes and Ceph, Rack Resiliency uses the following methodologies:

-- For Kubernetes, Rack Resiliency uses the concept of [topology spread constraint] (https://kubernetes.io/docs/concepts/scheduling-eviction/topology-spread-constraints/) to implement zoning for Master and Worker nodes.
+- For Kubernetes, Rack Resiliency uses the concept of [topology spread constraint](https://kubernetes.io/docs/concepts/scheduling-eviction/topology-spread-constraints/) to implement zoning for Master and Worker nodes.
-- For Ceph, Rack Resileincy uses the [concepts of buckets](https://docs.ceph.com/en/reef/architecture/) built with CRUSH alogorithm to implement zoning for storage nodes.
+- For Ceph, Rack Resiliency uses the [concepts of buckets](https://docs.ceph.com/en/reef/architecture/) built with CRUSH algorithm to implement zoning for storage nodes.

 **Note:**
 - Ceph is hierarchical storage based on hierarchy of “buckets”.
 Rack Resiliency uses the bucket called **rack** on top of the **host** bucket to